merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 You do not need the metagenome assemblies to follow the rest of this blog post, but you would like to have access to the 16 assemblies I am talking about, you can download their contigs databases [here](FIXME FIGSHARE LINK).
 But be warned - they will take up 6.5 GB of space on your computer.

 {:.warning}
 When we downloaded these samples, we assigned different (shorter) names to them, so the sample names I will discuss below are different from the ones in the Cao _et al_ paper.
-If you want to know the correspondence between our sample names and those in the paper, check out the `FIXME` file in the datapack.
-[TODO: create sample correspondence file]
+If you want to know the correspondence between our sample names and those in the paper, check out the `sample_metadata.txt` file in the datapack.
+You will find their sample names in the `sample_name_cao_et_al` column.

 The first thing that I did with those 16 assemblies was run %{anvi-estimate-metabolism}s in metagenome mode.
 I will show you the commands that I used to do this, but I won't ask you to do it yourself, because it takes quite a long time (and currently requires an obscene amount of memory, for which I deeply apologize).
 I created a %{metagenomes}s file containing the names and %{contigs-db}s paths of each sample called `metagenomes.txt`, and I wrote a bash loop to estimate metabolism individually on each sample: